-Issue/Feature Recommendation For More Information Restrict access for all LUM- enabled eDirectory users, except the Admin user and Set the supervisoronly option in the / etc/opt/novell/httpstkd.conf file.
-"Changing the HTTPSTKD Configuration" on page 31. users with rights equivalent to Admin.
-When the supervisoronly option is set, the Admin user and Admin-equivalent users are the only LUM-enabled "Accessing and Editing the HTTPSTKD Configuration File" on page 33.
-Deny access to all non-LUM- enabled eDirectory users. eDirectory users that can log in to Novell Remote Manager.
+Issue/Feature Recommendation For More Information Restrict access for all LUM- enabled eDirectory users, except the Admin user and users with rights equivalent to Admin.
+Deny access to all non-LUM- enabled eDirectory users.
+Set the supervisoronly option in the / etc/opt/novell/httpstkd.conf file.
+When the supervisoronly option is set, the Admin user and Admin-equivalent users are the only LUM-enabled eDirectory users that can log in to OES Remote Manager.
 They can view the file systems that they have the eDirectory rights and file system rights to see.
 By default, non-LUM-enabled eDirectory users continue to be denied access.
-Only the root user has full management access to Novell Remote Manager.
-Restrict access to specific workstations or a range of IP Set the filteraddr and filtersubnet options in the /etc/opt/novell/ "Changing the HTTPSTKD Configuration" on page 31. address httpstkd.conf file.
-"Accessing and Editing the HTTPSTKD Configuration File" on page 33.
+Only the root user has full management access to OES Remote Manager.
+"Changing the HTTPSTKD Configuration" on page 29.
+"Accessing and Editing the HTTPSTKD Configuration File" on page 31.
+Restrict access to specific workstations or a range of IP address Set the filteraddr and filtersubnet options in the /etc/opt/novell/ httpstkd.conf file.
+"Changing the HTTPSTKD Configuration" on page 29.
+"Accessing and Editing the HTTPSTKD Configuration File" on page 31.
 Remove access to the utility for all users Stop the HTTPSTKD daemon.
-"Starting or Stopping HTTPSTKD" on page 24.
+"Starting or Stopping HTTPSTKD" on page 21.

-19.4 Nagios Security Configuration
+18.4 Nagios Security Configuration

 By default, Nagios defines a default user nagiosadmin with no password and a default contact nagiosadmin.
 Before you can log in to the Nagios website, you must set a password for the Nagios user nagiosadmin.
-For information about configuring a password and setting up contact information for the Nagios user nagiosadmin, see Section 8.5.1, "Configuring Nagios Authenticated Users and Contacts," on page 47.
+For information about configuring a password and setting up contact information for the Nagios user nagiosadmin, see Section 7.5.1, "Configuring Nagios Authenticated Users and Contacts," on page 45.